allanwhite/contentful-mc-uploader/content/hubspot_blog/hubspot_blog_09.md

 dateUnix: "2016-11-11T17:54:37Z"
 author: casey
 summary: |
+    For the second year in a row, Catalyze both attended and sponsored the Voalte User Experience (VUE16) in Sarasota, Florida.
+W
 lead: |

----
     For the second year in a row, Catalyze both attended and sponsored the Voalte User Experience (VUE16) in Sarasota, Florida.
 What an honor to have our CEO Travis Good, MD participate in a panel discussion around EHR integration, alongside Deborah Whitebird-Clayton, program manager from St. Luke's Health System in Kansas City, MO and Ariel Norton, director of product management at Allscripts Healthcare.

+---

 ![voalte_2016-1.jpg][1]